FlavourSaver/FlavourSaver/README.md

 ### #with

-Yields it's argument into the context of the block contents:
+Yields its argument into the context of the block contents:

 ```handlebars
 {{#with person}}